FHA Streamline Refinance Program Helps Ohio Homeowners Upside Down on Their FHA Mortgage

 Struggling Ohio homeowners now have real help available through the new FHA streamline refinance program.

-Worthington, OH -- (SBWIRE) -- 08/29/2012 -- Ohio mortgage lender, Dave Miller is now offering a newly revamped FHA streamline refinance program aimed at enabling even the deepest underwater or upside down homeowners to reduce their payments and enjoy current record low mortgage rates.
+Cincinnati, OH -- (SBWIRE) -- 06/05/2013 -- Ohio mortgage lender, Dennis Straw, NMLS #841790 is now offering a newly revamped FHA streamline refinance program aimed at enabling even the deepest underwater or upside down homeowners to reduce their payments and enjoy current record low mortgage rates.

 The newly released FHA streamline mortgage no longer requires a home appraisal and offers superior savings in addition to many benefits which Ohio homeowners may not even know exist.